Dependency Injection

 One is an ILogger implementation.
 Wisej.NET will create an instance if MyLogger only once (Global scope) the first time it's used.
 This service will never be disposed, if it implements IDisposable, because it's registered using the Shared lifetime making it a singleton instance used by all sessions.

 The second line registers a service of type IFileSystem and delegates the creation of the implementation to the CreateFileSystemFactory method, and sets the scope to Session.
-In this case, Wisej will invoke CreateFileSystemFactory the first time the service is requested per session.
+In this case, Wisej.NET will invoke CreateFileSystemFactory the first time the service is requested per session.
 The service instance will be automatically disposed, if it implements IDisposable, at the end of the session.

 Using a Service